Data Visualization

 States use reserves and balances to manage budgetary uncertainty, including revenue forecasting errors, budget gaps during economic downturns, and other unforeseen emergencies, such as natural disasters.
 This financial cushion can soften the need for spending cuts or tax increases when states need to balance their budgets in response to temporary shocks, though these actions can be necessary to address longer-term structural imbalances.

 Because reserves and balances are vital to managing unexpected changes and maintaining fiscal stability, their levels are tracked closely by bond rating agencies.
-For example, Fitch Ratings upgraded Michigan’s credit rating in July 2022, citing the state’s buildup of reserve levels as part of its rationale.
+For example, Moody’s Ratings upgraded Pennsylvania’s credit rating in October 2024, citing the state’s increased reserve levels as part of its rationale.
+And notably, rating agencies do not penalize states for responsible withdrawals from their reserves, which analysts have suggested demonstrates a commitment to long-term fiscal sustainability when coupled with other prudent fiscal measures such as spending reductions, revenue adjustments, and a plan to replenish savings when conditions improve.

 There is no one-size-fits-all rule on when, how, and how much to save.
 Policymakers in states with a history of significant economic or revenue volatility may desire larger cushions.
 Pew’s research shows the optimal savings target of state rainy day funds depends on several factors: the defined purpose of funds, the volatility of a state’s tax revenue, the potential increase in spending demands during economic downturns, and the level of coverage that the state seeks to provide for its budget.
 Budget stress tests—which estimate the size of temporary budget shortfalls that could result from recessions or other adverse economic events—can help states better understand and prepare for potential fiscal challenges, such as by refining their savings targets.